purduesigbots/pros-docs/cortex/api/index.rst

-..
-Configuration options go up here prior to the doc title
 ===
 API
 ===

-This document serves as a quick reference for
+This document serves as a quick reference for API.h functions.
-API.h functions.

 Functions
 =========